jknowles/opensdp_predictive_analytics/docs/opensdp_predictive_analytics.md

 row representing a student-grade-year.
 This guide does not cover the steps needed to clean raw student data.
-If you are interested in how to assemble data like this or the procedure used to generate the data, the code used is included in the data subdirectory.
+If you are interested in how to assemble data like this or the procedure used to generate the data, the code used is included in the data sub-directory.